 This is rarely a straightforward matter and may be contested by the biological parent(s) in court.

 We normally think of child custody issues affecting married couples.
 But parents who are not married and go through a separation are equally affected by child custody laws.

 In Nebraska, unmarried parents have the same rights and responsibilities as married parents.
 Both partners in the relationship can seek custody, parenting time or child support.
 They should not be considered “nonparents” but may need to go through extra processes to establish the right to seek custody.

 For instance, unmarried parents must usually prove that they are indeed biological parents.
-For the mother, this is usually straightforward enough but the father must undergo a paternity test to confirm the biological parentage of the child or if the father has completed a notarized acknowledgement of paternity, then parentage has been established.
+For the mother, this is usually straightforward enough but the father must undergo a paternity test to confirm the biological parentage of the child or if the father has completed a notarized acknowledgment of paternity, then parentage has been established.